Art

 How you can help your child at home

 Partnerships with parents and carers is an important part of Drighlington Primary School.
-Working closely with parents enables us to ensure parents feel confident that their child is safe, well looked and is receiving a high quality education during their school hours.
+Working closely with parents enables us to ensure parents feel confident that their child is safe, cared for and is receiving a high quality education during their school hours.
 There are a number of things you can do to show your child that you value art.

-2. Talk to your child about their drawing.
+2. Talk to your child about their drawings.

 4. Visit galleries.